flokleiser/nextjs-flo/README.md

 - [ ] This:         Warning: Each child in a list should have a unique "key" prop.
                     Check the top-level render call using <div>.
 See https://reactjs.org/link/warning-keys for more information.

-- [ ] 404 page --> link back to home, projects and links?

 ## TO FIX:

 - [ ] Look into ways to optimize website